 Those scholars who wish to pursue high-risk F2F data collection may contact David Oesterle, UNI Environmental Health and Safety, extension 3-7491, to complete a hazard assessment.
 A determination that the data could be collected would allow scholars to submit an IRB protocol.
 The scholar must include the hazard assessment agreement with the IRB submission.
 The IRB makes the final approval of the study.
 If the hazard assessment discovers F2F data collection is not feasible due to risk, the scholar will either (a) change data collection or (b) postpone data collection until it is safer.

 Medium risk face-to-face data collection will occur on a case-by-case basis at UNI.
 The ability to engage in medium risk face-to-face data collection is dependent on the degree of risk and the researcher’s ability to mitigate the risk.
-Researchers should contact the IRB Chair before submitting their IRB to determine feasibility.
+Researchers should contact the IRB Administrator before submitting their IRB application to determine feasibility.
 See the IRB website for mitigation strategies.

 - Medium exposure risk includes frequent or close contact with people who are not known nor suspected of being infected with COVID-19, including: